swfl-coders/home/README.md

-# Welcom to SWFL Coders Homepage
+# Welcome to SWFL Coders Homepage
 This was built on a likely rainy SW Florida Saturday with :heart: by some great people :)

 ## GIT & GitHub